Food Safety at Home, School and Work

 -

-Clean and sanitize surfaces and utensils after touching raw meat
+Clean and sanitize surfaces and utensils after using them for raw meat

 -